tnvr000/tmux-nord-moduler/README.md

 # Tmux Nord Moduler

-A modular and customizable tmux status bar with multiple themes.
+A modular and customizable tmux status bar with multiple themes and optional terminal color theme overrides.

 Modules are independent components that collect and format information such as Git status, CPU usage, RAM usage, battery level, date, and time.
 You can easily choose which modules appear and in what order.